^Step ^Annotate ^Arrange ^How ^Teach ^Agenda ~steps~ ~list~ ~order~ ~way~ ~instructions~ ~lessons~

 Subject

-^Annotate is a mode of ^Write that ~helps~ us ^Tell ^How to ^Achieve a ^Result or stepwise ~knowledge~ of a ~process~.
-We can ^Never capture ~complexity~ in ~full~ but we should ^Try to ^Create a ~simple~ structure to ^Model by a ~simple~ ~mechanism~ so that ^When combined, we ^Find or reveal the nature of the ~complexity~.
+^Annotate is a mode of ^Write that ~helps~ us to ^Tell ^How to ^Achieve a ~result~ or ^Train and ^Teach others about a ~process~.
+We can ^Never ^Hold ~complexity~ in ~full~ but we should ^Try to ^Create a ^Simple ~structure~ to ^Model by a ^Simple ~mechanism~ so that we ^Find or reveal the nature of the ~complexity~ in ~combination~.

 Target